Dubai Capitals

 Dubai Capitals is a Twenty20 franchise cricket team based in Dubai, United Arab Emirates that competes in the International League T20 tournament since 2023.
-The team's home-ground is the Dubai International Cricket Stadium.
+The team's home ground is the Dubai International Cricket Stadium.
 The team is coached by Hemang Badani.
 The franchise is owned by the GMR Group.

 History

 In August 2022, the Emirates Cricket Board (ECB) announced the establishment of the International League T20, a Twenty20 Cricket competition to be started in 2023.
-The teams for the competition, representing 6 different cities of United Arab Emirates, including Dubai, were put up on auction in UAE in September 2022.
+The teams for the competition, representing 6 different cities of the United Arab Emirates, including Dubai, were put up for auction in UAE in September 2022.
 The Dubai franchise was purchased was revealed that Delhi Capitals, led by JSW Sports will be owning a team in the league.
 The team unveiled their logo and jersey in January 2023, through their social media handles.